Police investigating suspicious death in downtown Hamilton - Hamilton | Globalnews.ca

 A A

-Police say they were called to the scene in the area of Hess Street South and Bold Street shortly before 3:00 a.m.
-Saturday morning.
+Police responded to a call around 3:00 a.m. about a person down in the area of Hess and Bold streets.

-Police say they’re treating the death as suspicious but add that there is no known risk to the community at this time.
+At this time, police said there is no known risk to the community.

 © 2017 Global News, a division of Corus Entertainment Inc.